rodrimati1992/const_format_crates/README.md

 This example demonstrates how you can use the [`assertcp_ne`] macro to do compile-time inequality assertions with formatted error messages.

-This requires the "assertcp" feature, because using the `panic` macro at compile-time requires Rust 1.57.0.
+This requires the `"assertcp"` feature.

 ```rust, compile_fail
 use const_format::assertcp_ne;